globe-and-citizen/layer8/README.md

 ```
 Note: During routine usage, there are no special calls necessary to make use of Layer8.
 The res.json() & res.send() & res.end() have been overwritten by Layer8 and will be used automatically.

-# To Run
-1) Download and install Golang
-2) Navigate to your project frontend directory (or the sp_mock you want to run).
-Run `npm install layer8_interceptor`.
-3) Naviate to your project backend directory (or the sp_mock you want to run).
-Run `npm install layer8_middleware`.
-4) From the layer8 home directory, run:
-    - `$cd ./server && go mod tidy`
-    - `cd server && go run main.go -port=5001 -jwtKey=secret -MpKey=secret -UpKey=secret -ProxyURL=http://localhost:5001`
-5) If using the provided mocks, clone `.env.dev` to `.env` in the `frontend` and `backend` directories.
-6) Run your frontend / backend.
-If using that provided:
-    - "We've Got Poems":
-        - `cd sp_mocks/wgp/frontend && npm run dev`
-        - `cd sp_mocks/wgp/backend && npm run dev`
-    - "Image sharer":
-        - `cd sp_mocks/imsharer/frontend && npm run dev`
-        - `cd sp_mocks/imsharer/backend && npm run dev`